This website is best viewed in a browser that supports web standards.

 Options for meeting the requirement are:

-For students living on campus, a hold will be placed on your registration/verification until you have successfully completed the Meningitis Educational Requirement.
+YOU WILL NOT BE ALLOWED TO MOVE IN UNTIL YOU HAVE COMPLETED THIS REQUIREMENT.
+A hold will be placed on your registration/verification until you have successfully completed the Meningitis Requirement.

 All first-time foreign-born students and students who have lived outside the U.S. for 3 or more months in countries in which tuberculosis is endemic must provide documentation of a Tuberculosis (Mantoux) Skin Test administered in the United States within the past year.
 The University Wellness Services can provide Tuberculosis Skin Tests to students.